Ulubağ, Şanlıurfa

-Ulubağ is a village in Turkey's Şanlıurfa Province, in the eastern part of its Haliliye district.
-As of the 1990 census, it had a population of 338.
+Ulubağ is a neighbourhood of the municipality and district of Haliliye, Şanlıurfa Province, Turkey.
+Its population is 2,170 (2022).
 The cemetery area in the north side of the village exists on top of an archaeological mound measuring 60 m in diameter and 3 m in height.
 An archaeological survey in 1963 encountered artifacts from the Chalcolithic (Halaf and Ubaid periods), early Bronze Age, and Roman and Byzantine periods.